 After 4 dishes at the seafood bar, we’re whisked to the next room.
 While walking past the open plan kitchen, chefs greet you and say, “hello enjoy your evening,” very similar to Pelegrini Restaurant in Sibenik, one of the top 5 best restaurants in Croatia, in my honest and humble opinion.
 It’s a very relaxed and casual setting with some super serious food.

-The next room is the main dinner room were you spend the most of your time throughout the Enigma experience.
-In this section we’re told that we’ll find out what we just ate after finishing our meal.
-This is not the type of thing I want to hear because out of habit, I tend to be reluctant to try certain dishes because they sound off putting.
-I literally am a chefs worst nightmare, fussy and picky.
+The next room is the main dining room where you spend most of your time throughout the Enigma experience.
+In this section, we’re told that we’ll find out what we just ate after finishing our meal.
+This is not the type of thing I want to hear because out of habit, I tend to be reluctant to try certain dishes because they sound off-putting.
+I literally am a chef’s worst nightmare, fussy and picky.
 Well, not tonight at Enigma, I’m brave and ambitious.
 I won’t ask any questions, I’ll just eat and deal with it later.

 The winner was the cured lobster.
 Is it possible to return and only order this a thousand times over?
 I still think about this dish daily and can still feel the salt crackling in my mouth, every second bite.

 Halfway through dinner in the main section, we’re moved to another room that looks like a teppanyaki bar.